Pediatric Neurology at Winthrop-University Hospital

 Neurodevelopmental Screening & Early Intervention

-As more and more premature and gravely ill newborns survive, they sometimes do so with neurological or other deficits.
+Premature newborns sometimes suffer from neurological or other deficits.
 These NICU "graduates" are seen on a regular basis in order to ensure early detection of potential developmental lags.
 A coordinated team of pediatric neurologists, neonatologists, developmental pediatricians and physical therapists performs comprehensive neurodevelopmental evaluations.
 If developmental delays are detected, arrangements are made to provide appropriate therapy in a variety of settings, including the home, community-based early childhood centers or within the local school system.
 In addition, every newborn at Winthrop undergoes hearing screening.
 Early detection of hearing impairment provides the opportunity for early intervention in order to prevent associated language and speech delay.

 Diagnosis, Evaluation & Treatment of Seizure Disorders

-Tracking down the precise origin of seizures is crucial to prescribing appropriate treatment.
-Pediatric neurologists have access to the most up-to-date diagnostic techniques to isolate the genesis of seizure disorders, thereby honing in on the most effective medical and/or surgical treatments.
-With the advent of newer generations of medications, there are now many more options for medical management of seizures with fewer side effects.
+Determining the precise origin of seizures is crucial to prescribing appropriate treatment for children.
+Our pediatric neurologists have access to the most up-to-date diagnostic techniques to isolate the cause of seizure disorders, enabling the most effective medical and/or surgical treatments.
+Thanks to newer generations of medications, there are now many more options for medical management of seizures with fewer side effects.
 Children who are not well managed with medication may be candidates for surgical treatments, including resection of seizure focus and/or implantation of a vagus nerve stimulator (to complement or replace medication in the control and prevention of seizures).

 Evaluation, Diagnosis & Treatment of Attention Disorders & Learning Disabilities

-Pediatric neurologists are part of a multidisciplinary team that provides comprehensive evaluation and diagnosis of children with learning disabilities and attention disorders, including Attention Deficit Hyperactivity Disorder (ADHD).
+The pediatric neurologists at Winthrop-University Hospital are part of a multidisciplinary team that provides comprehensive evaluation and diagnosis of children with learning disabilities and attention disorders, including Attention Deficit Hyperactivity Disorder (ADHD).
 A team approach is emphasized, with close collaboration between pediatric neurologists, teachers and school personnel, behavioral psychologists, and, of course, the family.
-Recommendations might include counseling, educational assistance, psychological support and medication when appropriate.
-The ultimate goal is to enable the child to achieve his or her fullest potential.
+Recommendations may include counseling, educational assistance, psychological support and medication when appropriate.
+The ultimate goal is to enable each child in our care to achieve his or her fullest potential.

 Treatment of Hydrocephalus & Other Central Nervous System Anomalies

 Hydrocephalus, an excessive build-up of cerebrospinal fluid within the brain, can occur in premature or full-term babies.
-Babies with hydrocephalus as well as those with general disorders of the central nervous system are evaluated and treated by pediatric neurologists and geneticists.
-In the Institute for Neurosciences, hydrocephalus may be treated with sophisticated endoscopic equipment to assess the cause of the condition and create a pathway (endoscopic third ventriculostomy) to relieve the fluid accumulation, often minimizing the need for a shunt.
+Babies with hydrocephalus, as well as those with general disorders of the central nervous system, are evaluated and treated by pediatric neurologists and geneticists.
+At Winthrop-University Hospital, hydrocephalus may be treated with sophisticated endoscopic equipment to assess the cause of the condition and create a pathway (endoscopic third ventriculostomy) to relieve the fluid accumulation, often minimizing the need for a shunt.